grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### auto_assign_org_role

-The role new users will be assigned for the main organization (if the `auto_assign_org` setting is set to true).
+The role that new users will be assigned for the main organization (if the `auto_assign_org` setting is set to true).
 Defaults to `Viewer`, other valid options are `Admin`, `Editor` and `None`. e.g.: